- 1-Way Pagers

 Pagers reached their peak popularity in the late 1980's through late 1990's.
 Around the year 2000, cell phones became smaller with a longer battery life and cell phone plans became less expensive which enabled the average consumer to switch from paging to cellular communication.
 At the peak of pager popularity, there were well over 60,000,000 pagers in use worldwide.

 Today, there are approximately 2,000,000 pagers in use in the United States (not including pager apps and in-house paging).
 Pagers have found their niche as a dependable, cost effective way for urgent priority messaging for people that need to be reached.
 Industries that have found pagers indispensable included Healthcare, I.T., Alarm Applications, Property Maintenance, Landscapers and just about any business that requires quick alerts that rise above and beyond the capabilities of simple text messaging and phone calls.
+Doctors use them to be alerted by the substantially louder audible paging alert during sleeping hours when they normally shut off their phones as not to be awaken by social media alerts, news alerts, non-priority text messages, etc as well as situations where there is no cellular reception within a hospital.
+Professionals such as lawyers and doctors consulting with clients where a cellular call or text could be considered a rude interruption to a billable meeting where pagers can be used for extremely important alerts that must get through.

 Critical Messaging via pager apps and the Zipit Wireless 2-way pager and Zipit Confirm App cater to a niche where money and/or health may be at stake without an urgent dependable way of communicating that is quicker and more dependable than text messaging.